kevinboone/cpicom/README.md

 hardware provides no timing facilities.
 Sticking to WordStar keystrokes is probably safer.

+### YModem issues

+The ymodem sender reads the whole file into memory before sending it to the receiver.
+That's the Pico memory, not the Z80 memory, but this still creates a limit of about 200kB on file sizes.

 ## Author and legal

 The Z80 CPU emulator engine is largely based on work by Parag Patel from the